backube/volsync/docs/usage/kopia/restore-configuration.rst

 When restoring data from a Kopia repository that contains backups from multiple sources, you need to specify which source's snapshots to restore.
-The ``sourceIdentity`` field provides a simplified way to do this.
+The ``sourceIdentity`` field provides a simplified way to do this with automatic discovery of the source configuration.

 Understanding the Multi-Tenancy Challenge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~